ionic-team/ionic-docs/docs/api/menu-toggle.md

 <EncapsulationPill type="shadow" />

-<h2 className="table-of-contents__title">Contents</h2>

-<TOCInline
-  toc={toc}
-  maxHeadingLevel={2}
-/>

-The MenuToggle component can be used to toggle a menu open or closed.
+The Menu Toggle component can be used to toggle a menu open or closed.

-By default, it's only visible when the selected menu is active.
-A menu is active when it can be opened/closed.
-If the menu is disabled or it's being presented as a split-pane, the menu is marked as non-active and ion-menu-toggle hides itself.

-In case it's desired to keep `ion-menu-toggle` always visible, the `autoHide` property can be set to `false`.
+Menu toggles are only visible when the selected menu is enabled.
+If the menu is disabled or it's being presented as a split pane, the menu toggle will be hidden.
+To always display the menu toggle, the `autoHide` property can be set to `false`.

-See the [Menu documentation](./menu#menu-toggle) for an example.
+See the [menu](./menu#menu-toggle) documentation for more information.

 ## Properties
 <Props />